 There are lots of opportunities for students to use on-line curriculum.
 From free websites to affordable paid services.
 As such, they’re education is greatly enriched.
 And your pocket book is happy.
 Because as you know, if you’re homeschooling by legal definition, you’re not accepting any government money for your student’s education.
 One of our favorite affordable options is SchoolhouseTeachers.com.
 You can read more about how we utilitze it and a few other resources in our homeschool for high school electives.

 Another of our favorites is the Compass Classroom Mega Bundle Subscription.
 For just $29/month, your student has access to biblical worldview video courses in subjects such as American and World History, Economics, Latin, Biology, Poetry, and Literature.
-You can try it FREE for one week.
+You can try it FREE for two weeks, then just $29/month.

 We are also using video-based curriculum from BJUPress Homeschool.
 Their Distance Learning options can be used in high school as well as in younger grades.
 They even have options for elementary-aged students.